-The sparse sound of Take Two proves you don’t need a lot tracks to make a compelling EP
+The sparse sound of Take Two proves you don’t need a lot of tracks to make a compelling EP

 Noa Levy’s debut jazz EP Take Two is a collection of duets featuring just two musicians.
 Noa received rave reviews from music publications nationwide for her creative choices, musicality, and original interpretations.
 The sparse sound proves you don’t need a lot of tracks to make a compelling EP.